-The severity of AATD varies greatly from person to person - even among those in the same family.
+The symptoms of AATD varies greatly from person to person - even among those in the same family.
 Knowing which mutations a child inherits can serve as a guide to how severe his or her symptoms might be.
-Milder alleles, such as the common S allele, are primarily associated with adult-onset symptoms, if any.
+The primary mutation that causes symptoms is called the "Z allele".

 As the name indicates, AATD is caused by a deficiency in a protein called alpha-1 antitrypsin.
 This protein protects the body from neutrophil elastase, an enzyme which normally fights infection in a helpful way.
 Without sufficient levels of alpha-1 antitrypsin, neutrophil elastase can attack and harm healthy tissue in the lungs.
-Abnormally formed alpha-1 antitrypsin can also accumulate in and damage the liver.
+Abnormally formed alpha-1 antitrypsin can also build up in the liver and cause damage.

 Ninety-five percent of AATD is caused by the presence of two Z alleles.
-People who inherit two copies of the Z allele ("ZZ") are most likely to have the severe symptoms of the disease, which are listed below.
-In addition, smokers with the disease are much more likely to develop symptoms than non-smokers.
+People who inherit two copies of the Z allele ("ZZ") are most likely to have the severe symptoms of the disease.
+Smokers with the disease are much more likely to develop symptoms than non-smokers.
 Secondhand smoke, particularly from one's parents, can also increase the chances of developing symptoms.

 Liver disease is another possible symptom of AATD.
 About 2% of children with AATD will develop severe liver complications.
 Common symptoms of these early liver problems include a swollen abdomen, swollen feet or legs, abnormal liver enzyme activity, and a yellowing of the skin or whites of the eyes (jaundice).

-Overall, 15 to 19% of adults over the age of 50 with two Z alleles develop an accumulation of scar tissue in the liver (cirrhosis).
+Overall, 15 to 19% of adults over the age of 50 with two Z alleles develop a build up of scar tissue in the liver (cirrhosis).
 This symptom can develop at any age, with greater risk of cirrhosis later in life.
 When liver disease associated with AATD begins later in life, destruction of the liver tissue can be rapid.